punitbajaj/rearc-cloud-quest/README.md

 # rearc-cloud-quest

+Note: code written in this repo is for terraform version 0.14.9

 Steps to run the app on AWS:

     1. Make sure you change the `provider.tf` file at location `apps/rearc-cloud/` to point to an existing bucker in your account.